 - Eat plenty of fruits and vegetables in bright colors.
 Fruits and vegetables are packed with antioxidants, which support the immune system, the body’s natural defense system.
 A woman should consume 7-8 servings of fruits and vegetables a day and a man, 8-10.
 Fruits and vegetables richest in antioxidants are berries, oranges, tomatoes and dark green vegetables.

 Looking for healthy recipes?
 Download our FREE Medisys recipe book created by our registered dietitians.

 - Choose olive oil for cooking and salad dressings.

 - Consume more protein from plant sources.
 Examples include legumes, soy products and nuts.
-Consume a moderate fish and low fat dairy products.
+Consume a moderate amount of fish every week and include healthy dairy products in your diet.
 Limit consumption of red meat.

 - Have a high fiber intake.
 It is recommended to consume 28 g to 35 g of fiber per day.
 To achieve this quantity, it is important to consume 7-10 daily servings of fruits and vegetables and choose whole grains such as cereals high in fiber, whole wheat, brown rice, bulgur, quinoa, barley, oatmeal, etc.

 - Focus on foods with a low glycemic index.

 - Include regular turmeric, garlic, ginger, onion and cayenne pepper as ingredients in your recipes!
 These foods are known to have anti-inflammatory properties.

 - Drink a glass of red wine on occasion.
 A moderate amount of wine may provide an anti-inflammatory due to resveratrol it contains.
 Red grape juice also contains a good amount of resveratrol.